bancorprotocol/contracts-solidity/README.md

 ## Config

-In order to use some of our plugins we need a config.json file.
+In order to use some plugins or API keys we need a config.json file.

 ```json
 {